play-co/devkit-entities/README.md

 DevKit Entities Module
 ======================

+The README is currently out-of-date :)
+TODO: Bring it up to date!

 `Entity` serves as a base class for game elements in DevKit.
 It provides functionality for coordinates in a game-space; circular and rectangular bounds for offsetting views and hitboxes; implicit view management; basic physics including velocity, acceleration, and collisions; and a lifecycle interface to easily facilitate pooling.

 This module includes the [Entity](https://github.com/gameclosure/devkit-entities/blob/master/src/Entity.js) base class, [EntityPhysics](https://github.com/gameclosure/devkit-entities/blob/master/src/EntityPhysics.js) as a default physics component, and [EntityPool](https://github.com/gameclosure/devkit-entities/blob/master/src/EntityPool.js) to efficiently recycle entities.
 Thanks to [@tuanna222](https://github.com/tuanna222) for adding [SATPhysics](https://github.com/gameclosure/devkit-entities/blob/master/src/SATPhysics.js) based on [SAT.js](https://github.com/jriecken/sat-js) as an optional advanced physics implementation.